Bible Study

 4. Does Manifestation Yield the Fruit of the Spirit?

 Manifestation only attracts others when it’s shared in connection with a quick response time.
-If it required a longer wait time, it wouldn’t be as tempting to turn to it.
+It wouldn’t be as tempting to turn to it if it required a longer wait time.
 Therefore, when you choose to focus on manifestation, you surrender any invitation the Lord extends to help you develop patience or faithfulness.

 Real Life Problems With Impatience